Design and Analysis of a Concatenated Code for Intersymbol Interference Wiretap Channels: Theoretical Bounds

+According to~\cite[Prop.~1]{10068266}, $R_{\mathrm{iud}}^{(n)}$ is achievable.
+This secure rate provides a natural benchmark for LDPC codes without explicit probabilistic shaping.
+We thus define $\Rs^\ast = R_{\mathrm{iud}}^{(n)}$ as the target rate for single-stage LDPC codes over ISI-WTCs.
+Since our two-stage scheme can be viewed as a single-stage LDPC code over a superchannel, this remark directly provides a benchmark for the proposed code in subsequent sections.
+This secure rate can be numerically evaluated using variants of the sum-product/BCJR algorithm proposed in~\cite{1661831}. \remarkend \end{remark}

-Appendix~\ref{apx:simsen} simulates an eavesdropping scenario in a downlink transmission from a typical 256-element ($16\times 16$) phased array with an ISI-WTC.
-Example~\ref{ex:casestudy} applies \cite[Alg.~1]{10068266} to calculate the constrained secrecy capacity of a fourth-order E-FSMC representing this ISI-WTC.
-This channel model also serves as the basis for our simulations in subsequent sections.
+Appendix~\ref{apx:simsen} considers an eavesdropping scenario in a downlink transmission from a typical 256-element ($16\times16$) phased array, modeled as an ISI-WTC.
+Example~\ref{ex:casestudy} applies \cite[Alg.~1]{10068266} to calculate the constrained secrecy capacity $\Rcsc^{(n)}$ and the secure rate achieved by an i.u.d.\ input process $\Riud^{(n)}$ of the E-FSMC representing this ISI-WTC.
+This channel model also serves as the basis for our simulations in subsequent sections. \begin{example} Consider an ISI-WTC with input alphabet $\setX\defeq\{-1,+1\}$ and